Handmade BBQ Sauce from Scratch

 There are so many ways to use this BBQ sauce once you’ve got a jar in the fridge.
 Brush it over chicken or pork during the last few minutes of grilling for a glossy, flavorful finish.
 Stir it into baked beans to level up a classic side dish.

 Drizzle it over pulled pork sandwiches, grain bowls, or even roasted vegetables.
-You can also blend it with a spoonful of my healthy homemade mayonnaise to make a smoky dipping sauce that’s perfect for fries, tenders, or veggies.
+You can also blend it with a spoonful of my healthy homemade mayonnaise to make a smoky dipping sauce that’s perfect for fries, chicken tenders, or veggies.

 Expert Tips